cs3216/cs3216.github.io/coursework/mobile/index.md

   <strong class="milestone-counter">Milestone 8:</strong>
   Set up HTTPS for your application, and also redirect users to the <code>https://</code> version if the user tries to access your site via <code>http://</code>.
 HTTPS doesn’t automatically make your end-to-end communication secure.
-  Name 3 best practices for adopting HTTPS for your application.
+  List 3 best practices for adopting HTTPS for your application.
-  Explain the term "certificate pinning" and discuss the pros and cons of adopting it.
+  Explain the term "certificate pinning" and discuss the pros and cons of adopting it, as well as justify your choice whether or not to use it in your app.
 </div>

 ### Offline Operability and Data Persistence